-This was written back in 2008 and pretty much explains why I blog and why I started BELOW THE SALT NEWS.
+I wrote “Willful Ignorance — A Game We Play To Fool Ourselves” back in 2008.
+It pretty much explains why I blog and why I started BELOW THE SALT NEWS.
 I wanted to stop participating in the pretend game of life that seems to be increasingly prevalent everywhere and in regards to just about everything.
-The one where we all believe it is okay to fool ourselves with willful ignorance.
+The one where we all believe it’s always someone else’s fault and/or responsibility.

-** Disclaimer: I explored willful ignorance as a writer who believes in the power of information and as a concerned citizen who is a strong advocate of honesty and personal responsibility.
+** Disclaimer: I explore willful ignorance as a writer who believes in the power of information and as a concerned citizen who is a strong advocate of honesty and personal responsibility.
 I write this as a sinner who is guilty of the crime and as a victim in need of redress.
 I ask that you consider all information with an open mind.
 My contention is that willful ignorance is morally, ethically, personally, professionally, and socially wrong.
-The practice of willful ignorance has wrought deep wounds in every aspect of our society and we all have the scars to prove it. ~LA **
+The practice of willful ignorance has wrought deep wounds in every aspect of our communities and we all have the scars to prove it. ~ LA **

 The Urban Dictionary defines “Willful Ignorance” as: